acli/omni-news/README.md

-The script can be run in a `--loop` mode to continually check the downloaded schedule and `--speak` the main Cantonese news segment that’s coming up (if speech synthesis is available) and/or turn the TV on (if possible).
+The script can be run in a `--loop` mode to continually check the downloaded schedule and `--speak` the main Cantonese news segment that’s coming up (if speech synthesis is available, it can also be told to stay `--quiet` in the wee hours) and/or turn the TV on (if possible).
 The schedule is cached and only downloaded every few days to minimize server load.

 Known issues